Improved bounds on Fourier entropy and Min-entropy: Implications of the FEI conjecture

 \section{Implications of the FEI conjecture}

 The FEI and FMEI conjecture seem to impose a strong constraint on the Fourier spectrum of a Boolean function.
-For example, the FMEI conjecture (if true) would show the existence of a large Fourier coefficient in the spectrum of a Boolean function that has small average sensitivity.
+For example, the FMEI conjecture (if true) would show the existence of a large Fourier coefficient in the spectrum of every Boolean function that has small average sensitivity.
 In the introduction we saw that the FEI conjecture implies the existence of a Fourier-sparse polynomial $p$ that approximates a Boolean function $f$ in $\ell_2$-distance, i.e., $\E_x[(f(x)-p(x))^2]$ is small.
 (A particular case being Mansour's conjecture, which is also a consequence of the FEI conjecture.)
 In this section we discuss one implication of the FEI conjecture relating to the structure of polynomials that approximate Boolean functions in the $\ell_\infty$-distance, i.e, $|p(x)-f(x)|$ is small for every $x\in \pmset{n}$.
 In particular, we consider the question ``Do polynomials approximating a Boolean function in $\ell_\infty$-distance satisfy some property?''.
-In this direction, we make progress by showing that if the FEI conjecture is true, then we can rule out a polynomial with ``large" Fourier sparsity from representing or approximating Boolean functions.
-In this section, we also consider a class of polynomials and show that no polynomial in that class can $1/8$-approximate a Boolean function (without assuming that the FEI conjecture is true).
+In this direction, we make progress by showing that if the FEI conjecture is true, then we can rule out polynomials with ``large'' Fourier sparsity from representing or approximating Boolean functions.
+In this section, we also consider a class of polynomials and show that no polynomial in that class can $1/3$-approximate a Boolean function (without assuming that the FEI conjecture is true). \begin{definition} An $n$-variate multilinear polynomial $p$ is said to be a \emph{flat polynomial} if all its \emph{non-zero} coefficients have the same magnitude. \end{definition} \begin{lemma} Let $\varepsilon \in (0,1/2)$ be a constant, and suppose the FEI conjecture is true.
+Let $p$ be a flat polynomial with degree $d$ and sparsity $T= 2^{\omega(d)}$.
+Then $p$ cannot $\varepsilon$-approximate any Boolean function. \end{lemma} \begin{proof} In order to prove the lemma, we crucially use the following claim. \begin{claim} Let $p$ be a flat polynomial with sparsity $T$ and, further, suppose $p$ $\varepsilon$-approximates a Boolean function $f$.
+Then,